 If the sample sizes are too small, H does not follow a chi-squared distribution very well, and the results of the test should be used with caution.
 N less than 5 in each group seems to be the accepted definition of "too small."

 Heteroscedasticity is one way in which different groups can have different shaped distributions.
-If the distributions are normally shaped but highly heteroscedastic, you can use Welch's t-test for two groups, or Welch's anova for more than two groups.
-If the distributions are both non-normal and highly heteroscedastic, I don't know what to recommend.
+If the distributions are heteroscedastic, the Kruskal–Wallis test won't help you; instead, you should use Welch's t–test for two groups, or Welch's anova for more than two groups.

 Bolek and Coggins (2003) collected multiple individuals of the toad Bufo americanus,, the frog Rana pipiens, and the salamander Ambystoma laterale from a small area of Wisconsin.
 They dissected the amphibians and counted the number of parasitic helminth worms in each individual.
 There is one measurement variable (worms per individual amphibian) and one nominal variable (species of amphibian), and the authors did not think the data fit the assumptions of an anova.
 The results of a Kruskal–Wallis test were significant (H=63.48, 2 d.f., P=1.6 X 10-14); the mean ranks of worms per individual are significantly different among the three species.